JackSzwergold/Preworn-Main/README_CAPISTRANO.md

 # Installing Capistrano

+**NOTE:** As of May 15, 2015 this document is for reference only since much of the advice has beem obsoleted by a recent upgrade of the deployment scripts to use Capistrano 3; specifically version 3.4.0.
+Installing Capistrano like this should suffice to get the code deployed:

+    sudo gem install capistrano:3.4.0

+***

 The purpose of this document is to explain how to setup `capistrano` on your local system to allow for clean & easy deployment of code from GitHub to a destination server.

 ### Ruby GEMs Install